ACCC Chair & Commissioners

 Cristina holds a first class honours degree in Law and a degree in Economics.

-Sarah Court was appointed a Commissioner of the ACCC in April 2008.
+Sarah Court was appointed a Commissioner of the ACCC in April 2008 and was reappointed for a further five year term in 2013.

 Ms Court oversees the ACCC’s enforcement and litigation program and she is chair of the Commission’s Enforcement Committee.
-Ms Court also sits on the Commission’s Merger Review Committee and Adjudication Committee and the Regulated Access, Pricing and Monitoring Committee.
+She takes an active role in the Commission’s enforcement and compliance work, and engages closely with investigating teams and lawyers on Commission policies and enforcement investigations.
+Ms Court also sits on the Commission’s Merger Review Committee, the Adjudication Committee and the Infrastructure Committee.

 Ms Court holds a Bachelor of Arts (Jurisprudence) and a Bachelor of Law (Honours) from the University of Adelaide as well as a Graduate Diploma in Legal Practice from the ANU.

 Dr Walker is the Chair of the ACCC’s Mergers Review Committee and Adjudication Committee and is also a member of the Enforcement Committee.
-Dr Walker is also an Associate Member of the New Zealand Commerce Commission and Chair of the International Air Services Commission.
+Dr Walker is also an Associate Member of the New Zealand Commerce Commission.
+Dr Walker is a member of the Bureau of the OECD’s Competition Committee.

 Dr Walker has extensive experience in the fields of trade practices and antitrust economics.
 Prior to joining the ACCC, Dr Walker was a member of the Australian Competition Tribunal and worked as an economic consultant for LECG Ltd. Dr Walker has also worked for the Network Economics Consulting Group (NECG) and CRA International.
 Dr Walker has also been a member of the South Australian Government's panel of expert assessors assisting the District Court in hearing appeals under the Essential Services Commission Act 2002 and the Gas Pipelines Access (South Australia) Act 1997.